yshelldev/xcss-vendor-sources/README.md

 # Xtatix Vendor Sources: Contributor Guide

-This repository serves as the master repository to manage vendor prefixes for XCSS.
+This repository serves as the master repository to manage vendor prefixes for Xtatix.

 ## 🤝 Contributions and Integration